-We are delighted that our new breakfast club will be starting after the Christmas break.
+Our new breakfast club started after the Christmas break.

 From January 2018 we will be open from 07:45 until the registration bell at 08:30 in the Dining Room.
 We will be providing a full fresh breakfast service from the Kitchen it doesn’t matter if you prefer porridge, cereals, fruit or a bacon butty we will have it ready for you.

 Please contact the school for more details and a brochure.